What is the status of the U.S. nuclear industry?

 Nuclear power plants are generally used more intensively than other power plants

 For cost and technical reasons, nuclear power plants are generally used more intensively than coal- or natural gas-fired power plants, as measure by electric generation capacity factor.
-In 2021, the nuclear share of total U.S. electricity generating capacity was nearly 9%, while the nuclear share of total utility-scale electricity generation was about 19%.
+In 2021, the nuclear share of total U.S. electricity generating capacity was about 8%, while the nuclear share of total utility-scale electricity generation was about 19%.
 The average annual capacity factor for nuclear power plants in 2021 was 92.7%, which was higher than the capacity factors for other types of power plants.

 Recent U.S. nuclear construction activity

 In 2016, the Tennessee Valley Authority's (TVA) Watts Bar Unit 2 in Tennessee became the first new U.S. reactor to come online since 1996.